Frequently Asked Questions

 All registration for Transfer Quest must be completed online - phone reservations cannot be accepted.

-Shortly after you have signaled your intention to matriculate at Radford University by making your $400 deposit, a compass icon will appear on your MyRU portal.
-The reservation system will open on Feb.
-1 at 8 a.m.
+Shortly after you have signaled your intention to matriculate at Radford University by making your $200 deposit, a Quest compass icon will appear on your OneCampus portal.
 Clicking on the compass following that date will link you to the reservation system.
 Reservations for individual sessions are accepted on a first-come, first-served basis.

-Remember that you must make your $200 deposit ($400 if you will be living on campus for Fall 2019) before the icon will appear.
+Remember that you must make your $100 deposit ($200 if you will be living on campus) before the icon will appear.
 Also, there is sometimes a slight delay between the posting of the deposit and the appearance of the icon, so wait a few hours and look for the icon again.
 If you still do not see the icon, contact the Office of Admissions for assistance.

 Why is a cap placed on the number of students and parents who can attend Radford’s orientation programs?

 The numbers we can accommodate in each program are limited for two main reasons.
 First and foremost, we want to keep the size of advising groups small enough so that all students who attend receive personalized attention.
 Second, Radford University’s orientation programs share the campus with other summer programs and conferences, and there is a limited amount of space in the auditoriums in which will be making presentations, in parking lots, and in our dining facilities.